Your World student competition

 Students must submit a live-action video focused on their world as they experience it.
 The video should show students have assessed local needs accurately.
 It should have been made specifically for this competition.

 The video should highlight how the issues have been identified within a specific community and the effectiveness of the implemented social action plan.
-The video needs to present the positive changes or potential changes and demonstrate that community considerations have been taken into account.
+The video needs to present the positive changes and demonstrate that community considerations have been taken into account.
 The aim should be to create a long-term impact.

 Judging criteria